-If you want to add more to this dish, here are a few suggestions!
+If you want to add more components to this dish, here are a few suggestions!

-A simple pasta dish, tossed in a sauce made with garlic, vegan butter, shallots and white wine.
+This pasta with white wine sauce has garlic, vegan butter, shallots and of course white wine.
 Toss in vegan chick’n, halved fresh cherry tomatoes or mushrooms to taste!
 Finish with a squeeze of lemon or some fresh grated vegan parm.

 for the sauce

 - 6–8 cloves of garlic, minced

 - 1 tsp garlic powder

 - 2 servings pasta (I used 200 g Bucatini pasta)